 As it relates to technology use in general, many homebuilders are not taking advantage of software and technology available to manage and grow their businesses.
 Among those who do, the most popular systems were project management (60%), home builder software (51%), contractor management (47%) and customer relationship management software (36%).

 “It’s great to see that many home builders have managed through the supply chain chaos and labor issues of the past two years and are taking advantage of the huge demand for housing,” said Scott Duman, president of ECI’s Residential Home Construction Group.
 “Not all builders are coping as well, and there’s a case to be made for technology investments that can help them better manage operations and keep a tighter rein on supplies, schedules, and costs.
 Home builders should also keep a close eye on interest rates and affordability and take caution for over-building.”

 Commissioned by ECI Software Solutions, Researchscape surveyed 300 U.S. residential home builders in January 2022.

 ECI Software Solutions provides industry-specific business software solutions and services, focusing on cloud-based technologies.
 For 30+ years, ECI has served small to medium-sized manufacturing, wholesale/retail distribution, building and construction and field service organizations.
-Privately held, ECI is headquartered in Fort Worth, Texas, USA, with offices throughout the U.S., Canada, Mexico, England, the Netherlands and Australia.
+Privately held, ECI is headquartered in Fort Worth, Texas, USA, with offices throughout the U.S., Canada, Mexico, England, the Netherlands, Norway, and Australia.
 For information, email email@example.com, visit www.ECISolutions.com or call (800) 959-3367.